dfamonteiro/blog/blog/content/posts/production-load-generator.md

 ### Getting started

-In order to help users of the Production Load Generator getting started with creating scenarios, we provide a `LoadScenarioRunner` class that acts as the entry point of the application.
+In order to help users of the Production Load Generator get started with creating scenarios, we provide a `LoadScenarioRunner` class that acts as the entry point of the application.
 This class is responsible for connecting to a specific MES environment and running the specified load scenario against that environment.[^3]

 [^3]: Providing this component also comes with another advantage: standardization across projects of how load scenarios are defined, configured, and run.